LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic

 \section{Student Model Fine-Tuning Experiments}

-In this section, we describe the experiments involving the fine-tuning of student BERT-like models on training data that were automatically annotated by the teacher GPT model.
-In Section \ref{sec:model}, we present the student model is used in the experiments that examine (1) the impact of training data size on classification performance (Section \ref{sec:exp-data-size}), (2) the model's label-level performance (Section \ref{sec:label-level}), and (3) the model's monolingual, multilingual, and cross-lingual capabilities (Section \ref{sec:exp-monolingual}).
+In this section, we describe the experiments that involve fine-tuning of student BERT-like models on training data that were automatically annotated by the teacher GPT model.
+In Section \ref{sec:model}, we present the student model which is used in the experiments that examine (1) the impact of training data size on classification performance (Section \ref{sec:exp-data-size}), (2) the model's label-level performance (Section \ref{sec:label-level}), and (3) the model's monolingual, multilingual, and cross-lingual capabilities (Section \ref{sec:exp-monolingual}).